Watch the video

 In this search engine optimization tutorial for beginners, you will learn all the necessary concepts to know how to rank your blog on Google.

-Let me tell you this first.
+Let me tell you this first in this post about search engine optimization tutorial for beginners.
 I am not a search engine optimization (SEO) expert but I know all the concepts.
 I know how Google works and I am learning a lot because I am doing the SEO of this blog.

-Search engine optimization is a long road.
-You will see the results of your hard work in 4 months, or maybe 6 months, but it is worth it.
+After you apply all the concepts in this search engine optimization tutorial for beginners post, you will see the results of your hard work in 4 months, or maybe 6 months, but it is worth it.

 What is Search Engine Optimization?